"You Must Be Born Again"

-The leaders of Israel were expecting a Messiah who would drive the Romans out of their country and place all countries, other than Israel, under judgment; but John said that God had not sent Jesus to condemn, but to save the whole world.
+The leaders of Israel were expecting a Messiah who would drive the Romans out of their country and place all peoples, other than Israel, under judgment; but John said that God had not sent Jesus to condemn, but to save the whole world.

 Verse 18: "Whoever believes in him is not condemned, but whoever does not believe is condemned already, because he has not believed in the name of the only Son of God."

-Faith in Jesus will deliver the Believer from eternal condemnation.
+Faith in Jesus will deliver the Believer from eternal punishment.
 The unbeliever, however, is under total condemnation because of his rejection of the only way to reach heaven, and that is faith in Jesus.

 Verse 19: "And this is the judgment: the light has come into the world, and people loved the darkness rather than the light because their works were evil."

-Although Jesus had not come to condemn the world, we see in this verse a pronounced ongoing self-induced judgment.
-Jesus is the light of the world, the fate of each individual rest upon the decision to either accept, or reject that Light.
+Since Jesus had not come to condemn the world, we see this verse as a self-induced judgment.
+Jesus is the light of the world, the fate of each rest upon the decision to either accept or reject that Light.

 And Verse 20 say's:

 Verse 20: "For everyone who does wicked things hates the light and does not come to the light, lest his works should be exposed."

-Light and darkness have always been associated with good and evil.
+Light and dark have always been associated with good and evil.
 Wicked people fear the Light that illuminates darkness, and, because of the discomfort of their condemned conscience, stay as far as possible away from any study, or discussion of God's Word.